 How To Apply

-Volunteers can stay for either three or four weeks.
+Volunteers can stay for two to twelve weeks.
 For rates, please visit the Rhino Project Rates Page.

 For the protection of the rhinos at the sanctuary, all volunteers are carefully screened, and will be asked to take part in a video call.
 The video call allows us to check we feel volunteers are the right fit for the project, and also allow you to answer any questions you may have.